Outfit7: Offices

 Outfit7 operates offices in 4 cities in Europe and Asia.
 The company currently operates in London, Ljubljana, Limassol and Shanghai.

 Acquisition and leadership change

 In 2016, Samo and Iza Login hired Goldman Sachs to arrange for a deal to sell their company.
-On 20 January 2017, it was announced in a press release that Outfit7 was sold to United Luck Holdings Consortium, a China-based group for US$1 billion.
-However, four days later, another press release indicated that United Luck would sell Outfit7 to a Chinese chemical company, Zhejiang Jinke Peroxide Company, which was renamed to Zhejiang Jinke Entertainment Culture Co.
+On 20 January 2017, it was announced in a press release that Outfit7 was sold to United Luck Holdings Consortium, a China-based group, for US$1 billion.
+However, four days later, another press release indicated that United Luck would sell Outfit7 to a Chinese chemical company, Zhejiang Jinke Peroxide Company, which was renamed Zhejiang Jinke Entertainment Culture Co.
 Ltd after it had purchased a Chinese game developer.
-There was some confusion over who owned Outfit7 given that Jinke had disclosed plans to buy a 10% stake of United Luck.
+There was some confusion over who owned Outfit7, given that Jinke had disclosed plans to buy a 10% stake of United Luck.
 In March 2017, the agreement to sell Outfit7 to Jinke was signed.
 Samo Login remained on board as company director, and Iza Login remained as an advisor.
 In July 2018, Xinyu Qian became the CEO.